 Making Music knows its members are fully supportive of professional musicians, i.e. those who rely on all or the majority of their income from instrumental performance (the definition used in this agreement), and that despite groups' financial limitations they would like to properly compensate professionals for their time and skill.

-This new agreement answers many of our members' questions about what they should be paying the musicians they engage and offers a flexible but useful framework for such engagements.
+The agreement is designed to bring clarity for our members' about what they should be paying the musicians they engage and offers a flexible but useful framework for such engagements.